The real and imaginative adventures of Dennis Spielman

 “We’re reindeer,” one of them spoke.

-“Or Saint Nicholas,” another commented.
+“Or Saint Nicholas,” another said.

 “Or Kris Kringle,” another added.